Hampshire College: Schools and programs

 The Five College Program in Peace and World Security Studies (PAWSS) is based at Hampshire; its director is Michael Klare.

-The national reproductive rights organization Civil Liberties and Public Policy (CLPP) operates on Hampshire's campus, where they host an annual conference.

-In 2014 Hampshire announced the formation of a new concentration, in Psychoanalytic Studies.
+The national reproductive rights organization Civil Liberties and Public Policy operates on Hampshire's campus, where they host an annual conference.
+In 2014, Hampshire announced the formation of a new concentration, in Psychoanalytic Studies.

 Five College Consortium

-Hampshire College is the youngest of the schools in the Five-College Consortium.
-The other schools are Amherst College, Mt.
-Holyoke College, Smith College and the University of Massachusetts Amherst.
+Hampshire College was the youngest of the schools in the Five-College Consortium.
+The other schools are Amherst College, Mount Holyoke College, Smith College and the University of Massachusetts Amherst.

 Students at each of the schools may take classes and borrow books at the other schools, generally without paying additional fees.
-They may use resources at the other schools, including internet access, dining halls, and so forth.
+They may use resources at the other schools, including internet access, and the dining halls.
 The five colleges collectively offer over 5,300 courses, and the five libraries have over eight million books.
-The Pioneer Valley Transit Authority (PVTA) operates bus services between the schools and the greater Pioneer Valley area.
+The Pioneer Valley Transit Authority operates bus services between the schools and the greater Pioneer Valley area.

 There are two joint departments in the five-college consortium: Dance and Astronomy.

-Admissions

-Hampshire College stopped accepting SAT and ACT scores of applicants in 2014 both to eliminate income and ethnicity biases in standardized testing and focus assessment on data better correlated with college success and on a longer period of time rather than a single high-pressure test.
-As a result, it was dropped from the U.S. News & World Report Best Colleges Ranking.
-The next year, the college said this move decreased the quantity but increased the quality and diversity of applicants, eliminated the incentive to "game" the U.S. News & World Report ranking by admitting less-qualified students with higher numerical scores or encouraging unqualified students to apply.